 The most distinguishing feature of these invertebrates is their flat body.
 As the body does not have any cavity, they are flat.
 The body is also not segmented and they do not have specialized systems.
 Around eighty percent of the flatworms are parasitic in nature, while a few free-form flatworms are also present.
-The free-living species are scavengers or predators.
+The free-living forms are scavengers or predators.
 The parasitic species feed on the tissues of the host organism in which they live.

 The animals in this phylum have a diverse range in size.
 Some are microscopic, while a few go up to two feet long.
 They are also hermaphrodites, which mean that both the sexes are present in the same organism.